businesslibrarian/businesslibrarian.github.io/index.md

 ---
-title: Simple Jekyll - A Jekyll site powered by Simple.css
+title: UMD Business Librarian
-header: Simple Jekyll {}
+header: UMD Business Librarian
-summary: A Jekyll site powered by Simple.css
+summary: A resource for students and faculty in the Labovitz School of Business and Economics.
 link: /
 layout: default
 ---

-# Hi, I'm Ian Moore
+# Hi, I'm Ian Moore.

 I'm the business and economics librarian at the University of Minnesota Duluth.